Search The Nudge

 Best lunches in London: J Sheekey

-There is indeed something very fishy going on behind J. Sheekey’s unmistakable red facade on St Martin’s Court, proudly bearing the same old-school Victorian charm it had when it first began shucking oysters for hungry theatre-goers in 1896 (though its had a fresh lick of paint since).
-The lunch menu is a catch at two/three courses where you can choose between Cornish sardines, sea trout and steamed Shetland mussels or a pan fried fillet of sea bass, but no-one would bat an eyelid if you went à la carte for oysters and their famous fish pie instead.
+There is indeed something very fishy going on behind J. Sheekey’s unmistakable red facade on St Martin’s Court, proudly bearing the same old-school Victorian charm it had when it first began shucking oysters for hungry theatre-goers in 1896 (though it’s had a fresh lick of paint since).
+The lunch menu is a catch at £33/£39 for two/three courses where you can choose between Cornish sardines, sea trout and steamed Shetland mussels or a pan fried fillet of sea bass, and on Sunday it all comes with a free side of live jazz.
 One of London’s seafood restaurants worth shelling out for…

 Fallow | St James